polyester/rfd26/docs/docs/glossary.md

     "keywords": "Plone, documentation, glossary, term, definition"
 ---

-This glossary provides example terms and definitions relevant to **rfd26**. website for rozefilmdagen

 ```{note}
 This is an example glossary demonstrating MyST Markdown’s `{glossary}` directive.
 You can adapt it for your project’s appendix by editing or replacing these entries with your own terms and definitions.